Female garter snakes give birth to live young rather than laying eggs!

 The garter snake (Thamnophis sirtalis), also known as the common garter snake, is native to North America.
-There are 13 subspecies of varying colors and patterns found in a wide range of habitats from Quebec to Florida and Alaska to Texas.
-Subspecies of the snake are also found as far southwest as New Mexico and in parts of northern Mexico.
+There are 13 subspecies of varying colors and patterns found in a wide range of habitats from Quebec to Florida and British Columbia to Texas.
+Subspecies of the snake are also found as far southwest as California and in parts of northern Mexico.

 Although the snake is generally harmless to humans and considered non-venomous, its saliva does contain trace amounts of venom that may be toxic to its prey.
-The common garter’s bite, itself, is not dangerous to small prey.
-But the saliva is poisonous enough to subdue small animals like mice.
+The common garter’s bite itself is not dangerous to small prey.
+But the saliva is dangerous enough to subdue small animals like mice.

 5 Incredible Garter Snake Facts!

 - As the most widely distributed snake in North America, it is common to run across this species while gardening or working outdoors

 - The common garter snake gives birth to between 10 and 40 immediately independent live baby snakes

 - They can maneuver their bodies into more defensive postures than other types of snakes

 - During mating season, they form “mating balls” of one or more females and a dozen or more males